Home / Europe / Germany / Papier- Und Kartonfabrik Varel (PVK) power station

 Papier- Und Kartonfabrik Varel (PVK) power station

-Papier- Und Kartonfabrik Varel (PVK) power station is a 41 MW other power plant in Lower Saxony, Germany.
+Papier- Und Kartonfabrik Varel (PVK) power station is a 41 MW gas power plant in Lower Saxony, Germany.
 It is operated by Papier- u.
 Kartonfabrik Varel GmbH & Co KG.
-Based on its capacity (estimated), it can supply roughly 30,710 homes (estimated).
-It ranks #322 of 1,369 Germany power plants by installed capacity.
-Its measured emissions of 60,956 t CO₂/yr (Climate TRACE) are equivalent to about 14,209 cars driven for a year.
-In context, the national grid averages 330 gCO₂/kWh (59.1% low-carbon) (2025).
+Based on its capacity (estimated), it can supply roughly 46k homes (estimated).
+It ranks #385 of 1,442 Germany power plants by installed capacity.
+Commissioned in 1989, it is around 37 years old — long-established.
+Its modelled annual emissions are 60,956 t CO₂/yr (Climate TRACE), equivalent to about 14k cars driven for a year.
+In context, gas supplies about 16.5% of Germany's electricity; the national grid averages 330 gCO₂/kWh (59.1% low-carbon) (2025).

 60,956t CO₂ / yr (Climate TRACE)